PatternPal/PatternPal/docs/docs/recognizers/singleton.md

 ## Explanation of Architecture
 ![UML Singleton](https://refactoring.guru/images/patterns/diagrams/singleton/structure-en-indexed.png?id=b0217ae066cd3b757677d119551f9a8f)

-The **singleton** class declares the static method getInstance() that returns the same instance of its own class.
-The constructor of the class should be hidden from the client code and is only called on the first time that the getInstance() method is called.
-All the next times that the getInstance() is called it returns the created and saved instance.
+The **singleton** class declares the static method getInstance() that returns an instance of its own class.
+The constructor of the class should be hidden from the client code and should only be called the first time the getInstance() method is called.
+All other times it returns this instance.

 ## Requirements
 _Client Class_